Introduction to domestic abuse training

 This is a multi-agency course.
 It is for all those working in Bracknell Forest who have day to day contact with members of the general public.
 The training is suitable for those working with both adults and children.

-This one day course is about understanding the issues associated with domestic abuse.
+This half day course is about understanding the issues associated with domestic abuse.
 The aim is to increase your knowledge and understanding of the issues so that you can respond to and support victims of domestic abuse.

 By the end of the course, you will be able to:

-- define, name and talk about the various forms of domestic abuse
+- understand the dynamics of domestic abuse

 - identify additional issues faced by marginalised groups suffering domestic abuse